pingcap/docs-cn/dev/faq/tidb.md

 Generally, enabling `sync-log` reduces about 30% of the performance.
 For write performance when `sync-log` is set to `false`, see [Performance test result for TiDB using Sysbench](https://github.com/pingcap/docs/blob/master/dev/benchmark/sysbench-v4.md).

-#### Can Raft + multiple replicas in the TiKV architecture achieve absolute data security?
+#### Can Raft + multiple replicas in the TiKV architecture achieve absolute data safety?
 Is it necessary to apply the most strict mode (`sync-log = true`) to a standalone storage?

 Data is redundantly replicated between TiKV nodes using the [Raft consensus algorithm](https://raft.github.io/) to ensure recoverability should a node failure occur.
 Only when the data has been written into more than 50% of the replicas will the application return ACK (two out of three nodes).
 However, theoretically, two nodes might crash.
 Therefore, except for scenarios with less strict requirement on data safety but extreme requirement on performance, it is strongly recommended that you enable the `sync-log` mode.